- Last Update On : 2017-02-20

-Neuromyelitis optica (NMO), also known as Devic's disease and optic-spinal multiple sclerosis, is a severe idiopathic inflammatory demyelinating disease that selectively affects optic nerves and the spinal cord.
-It typically spares the brain, and generally follows a relapsing course.
-Within 5 years, 50% of patients lose functional vision in at least 1 eye or are unable to walk independently.
+Neuromyelitis optica (NMO), also known as Devic's disease or opticospinal multiple sclerosis, is a severe autoimmune inflammatory demyelinating disease that selectively affects optic nerves and the spinal cord.
+Brain lesions occur in less than 60% of cases.
+Within 5 years, approximately 30% of patients lose vision in at least 1 eye and 10% are unable to walk independently.
 In North America, the proportion of nonwhite individuals is higher among patients with NMO than among those with classic multiple sclerosis.

 Many patients with NMO are misdiagnosed as having multiple sclerosis.
 Accurate diagnosis is important because prognosis and treatment for the two diseases differ.
-NMO typically has a worse outcome than multiple sclerosis due to early and frequent relapses.
+NMO attacks are often severe resulting in early onset of blindness and paraplegia.
 NMO is treated with immunosuppression while multiple sclerosis is treated with immunodulation.
-Plasmapheresis is more beneficial for patients with NMO than for those with multiple sclerosis.
+Plasmapheresis is more beneficial for patients with acute attacks of NMO than for those with multiple sclerosis.

-Approximately 40% of adult patients with longitudinally-extensive transverse myelitis are seropositive for NMO-IgG, while approximately 15-20% of patients with multiple episodes of optic neuritis test positive.
 Seropositive patients are much more likely to relapse or progress within 2 years than seronegative patients.
 Seronegativity does not exclude the diagnosis of NMO.
-Patients already treated with immmunosuppressive therapy may not have detectable antibody.
+Patients already treated with immunosuppressive therapy may not have detectable antibody.